bparbhu/CloudStan/README.md

 # cloud-stan
-A Dask powered tool to run Stan-based programs in the cloud
+A Dask and Ray powered tool to run Stan-based programs in the cloud